 The 2026 SME marketing architecture: why fractional CMOs are the new growth standard

-SMEs are sitting on a data problem they didn't see coming.
+SMEs are sitting on a data problem they did not see coming.
 CRM systems are filled with unstructured leads, duplicate records, and mixed pipelines.
 Partner data sits alongside direct sales data with no segmentation.
-Marketing automation tools handle basic email sends, and nothing more.
+Marketing automation handles basic email sends, and nothing more.

 This is not a tooling failure.
 It is an architectural one.
 The question is not which software to use.
 It is who defines the lead-to-revenue model before a single acquisition budget is approved.
 Without that foundation, every campaign runs on sand.